seejohnrun/redis-repeater/README.md

 ## Redis Repeater

 Constantly transfer all Redis items from one queue to the same queue on another machine.
-Great if you want to have multiple Resque machines, but only want the jobs to run on one of them.
-With Resque Repeater, you temporarily stage them on local machines so your application doesn't need to make calls across the world.
+Great if you want to have multiple Resque/Redis machines, but only want the jobs to run on one of them.
+With `redis-repeater`, you temporarily stage them on local machines so your application doesn't need to make calls across the world.

 ### Quick Start